kjardine00/MetroidvaniaPuzzleGame/README.md

 - Figure out how to do pathfinding

 Signs
-- I need to put in the dialogue manager so I can give signs text to display
+- I need to put in the dialog manager so I can give signs text to display